tobyweston/essential_acceptance_testing/manuscript/part2/problems-it-causes.md

-## Cargo culture
+## Cargo cult

-Any process should be subject to the plan, do, check, adjust cycle.

-Tests aren't the goal unto themselves...
+One of the biggest problem with the traditional acceptance test process is the temptation to focus on the practices and not the reasons behind them.
+Just like a [cargo cult](http://en.wikipedia.org/wiki/Cargo_cult), practitioners can be lured into following behaviours in the hope that the benefits will magically manifest.
+It's a causal fallacy.
+Tests aren't the goal unto themselves.

 ## Command and control structures